german passion for mallorca

 Community Spirit: Finding Heimat Abroad

-For Germans, the appeal of Mallorca’s natural beauty is undeniable.
-The island’s pristine beaches, crystal-clear waters, and lush landscapes offer a stark contrast to Germany’s more temperate scenery.
-According to Spain Homes and DW – 06/23/2020, this paradise setting is perfect for those seeking relaxation and a connection with nature.
-It’s not uncommon to find Germans leading early morning yoga sessions on the beach, attempting to greet the sun in fluent Spanish.
+Germans cannot resist the temptation of the natural beauty in Mallorca.
+The island’s pristine shores, clear waters and verdant lands offer a sharp contrast to Germany’s more temperate landscapes.
+According to Spain Homes and DW – 06/23/2020, this paradise is perfect for relaxation and connecting with nature.
+The Germans are fond of doing early morning yoga on beaches as they try to welcome sunrise in Spanish.

 In Conclusion: More Than Just a Holiday Destination